LiMeijdam/TIFUSummarization/README.md

 - tifu-dataset-snippet.csv - A small subset of the original dataset for tutorial purposes
 - TextRankOutputSample
   -  Contains sample output of TextRank tutorial
+- PostStructureTags.xlsx - Tagged structure of 30 posts (see report for more information)